etaque/elm-transit/README.md

   case action of

     NavigateTo page ->
-      let
-        timeline = Transit.timeline 100 (SetPage page) 200
-        -- 100ms from 0 to 1, then action, then 200ms from 0 to 1
-      in
-        Transit.start TransitMsg timeline model
+      -- exit phase of 100ms, then `(SetPage page)` will be sent, then enter phase of 200ms Transit.start TransitMsg (SetPage page) ( 100, 200 ) model

     TransitMsg a ->
       Transit.tick TransitMsg a model